COALAIP/specs/README.md

 - **Place:** A virtual or physical location (e.g. "New York City" or "http://www.newyorkcity.com")
 - **Right:** A set of permissions that entitle a Party to do something with a Creation (e.g. production and sale of t-shirts bearing the Creation)
-- **RightsAssignment:** A decision by a Party resulting in the existence of a right (e.g. "Richard Prince grants American Apparel the right to produce and sell t-shirts bearing Untitled Instagram Portrait in North America")
+- **RightsAssignment:** A decision by a Party resulting in the existence of a Right (e.g. "Richard Prince grants American Apparel the right to produce and sell t-shirts bearing Untitled Instagram Portrait in North America")
-- **Assertion:** A claim made about the substance of a Right (e.g. "Richard Prince says he has copyright in Untitled Instagram Portrait", or "Sky Ferreira says she has copyright in Untitled Instagram Portrait")
+- **Assertion:** A claim made about the substance of a Right (e.g. "Richard Prince claims he has copyright to Untitled Instagram Portrait", or "Sky Ferreira claims she has copyright to Untitled Instagram Portrait")
-- **RightsConflict:** A statement of disagreement over a Right (e.g. "Sky Ferreira and Richard Prince both claim copyright in Untitled Instagram Portrait")
+- **RightsConflict:** A statement of disagreement over a Right (e.g. "Sky Ferreira and Richard Prince both claim copyright to Untitled Instagram Portrait")

-*Note: For the sake of simplicity, the `Context` type was left out of the above list.
-It is defined only as a parent/categorizing class of Right, RightsAgreement, Assertion, and RightsConflict.
-It holds no significant value on its own.*
+*Note: For the sake of simplicity, the `Context` type has been left out.
+It is defined by the RRM only as a parent/categorizing class of Right, RightsAgreement, Assertion, and RightsConflict and holds no significant value on its own.*

-These seven `Entity` types are the building blocks of a global digital rights ontology.
+These seven entity types are the building blocks of a global digital rights ontology.
 They can be linked to each other through specific, unidirectional relationships.
 The figure below specifies the total possible relationships between `Entities`:

 ![](media/rights_reference_model.png)